-Shopping abroad is for many the ultimate way to experience another country and have great fun at the same time.
+Shopping trips are for many the ultimate way to experience another country and have great fun at the same time.
 While many global brands can be found in almost any city, there are still many retailers that are unique to their own country.
-Sampling their wares offers fascinating insight into that country’s culture and people.
+A shopping trip to foreign country is a chance to sample the local wares and gain fascinating insight into the country’s culture and people.
 The spread of global brands also means that shoppers have to travel further afield and beyond the high street to source unique items.
-Shopping abroad can be extremely enjoyable, but there are a few things to be aware of to ensure your trip runs smoothly.
+A shopping trip abroad can be extremely enjoyable, but there are a few things to be aware of to ensure your trip runs smoothly.
 Following on from our guide to the top European shopping destinations, Send MyBag has put together some tips to help you plan your shopping trip abroad.

 1. deciding where to go

-Where you decide to go for your holiday shopping spree should depend on several different factors:
+Where you decide to go for your shopping trip should depend on several different factors:

 What destination will provide an enjoyable holiday all-round?